Washpool Creek Master Plan (completed)

 The Washpool Creek catchment has seen significant change since European settlement.
 Substantial watershed areas have been cleared up to (and often including) riparian corridors in efforts to maximise yield.
 Furthermore, since the mid to late 20th century, urban development has seen many sections of Washpool Creek ‘upgraded’ from a natural creek to a concrete channel in efforts to maximise conveyance and developable land.

-Council has recently completed a condition assessment of the concrete channels along the entire length of Washpool Creek and its major tributaries.
-The outcomes from this assessment indicate that most of these concrete channels show signs of moderate to significant deterioration and major replacement is likely required within the next 10 to 20 years.
+Council completed a condition assessment of the concrete channels along the entire length of Washpool Creek and its major tributaries.
+The outcomes from this assessment indicated that most of these concrete channels showed signs of moderate to significant deterioration and major replacement is likely required within the next 10 to 20 years.

 Furthermore, numerous properties along these creek tributaries are exposed to a level of flood risk during localised storm events.